oarabiledev/innerscope/README.md

 <h3 align="center";"> Euphoria Is A FrameWork You Will Never Forget, Beware Its Addictive.</h3>

-When HTML gets nested and XML Tags keep drowning me in and can't find whether i set 'search' as an id or a class.
+HTML gets nested and XML Tags keep drowning me in and can't find whether i set 'search' as an id or a class.